German Spitz-like Breeds

 This section contains breeds which have either been placed in our Non-sporting Group in Australia, or are closely connected to our Non-sporting Spitz breeds.
 For example, pictured is the FCI recognized Gross Spitz (FCI 97), the largest of the German Spitz family, which is not yet recognized in Australia.

-Italy has its own medium sized usually white dog similar to the German Spitz.
-Called the 'Volpino Italiano' (FCI 195) Volpino being an Italian word meaning fox-like.
-He stands 25-30 cm high and can also be champagne coloured or red.
+Italy has its own medium sized usually white dog similar to but not related to the German Spitz.
+Called the 'Volpino Italiano' (FCI 195) Volpino is an Italian word meaning fox-like.
+He stands 25-30 cm high with champagne or red colouring tolerated but considered to be an imperfection.

 American Eskimo Dog